AleksandarDzudzevic/TutoringWebApp/README.md

 ```
 Fig.14 shows the Login system feature of the website

-Fig. 14 we see the login function of the Tutorflix web application.
 After getting the credentials that a user inputted I developed an algorithm that searches through the user database, looking for an account with a matching email address.
 The policy for the email address is to have the symbol "@" and characters before and after it.
 If there is such a user, the algorithm would then check if the encryption of the password they inputted matches the one in the database that was stored upon registration of the account.
 If it does, login is successful and a user is given a session token that lasts 30 minutes after which they would need to login again.

 ```.py
 def token_required(f):